 The best option to try delta 8 THC is to order online.

-With the uncertainty surrounding this cannabinoid, the best alternative is to order your D-8 products online.
 Mr. Hemp Flower is a licensed, trusted hemp-cannabinoid brand that values the importance of hemp and its benefits.
 We’ve been on the market since 2016, offering safe and tested products that have been carefully screened for quality.
-We use legal, USA-grown hemp made under standard compliant with the 2018 Farm Bill in our manufacturing process.
+We use legal, USA-grown hemp compliant with the 2018 Farm Bill crafted under high manufacturing standards.

-With each product you buy from us, you get a Certificate of Analysis that proves the product has been screened for quality, and you know what goes in your body.
-If a brand doesn’t offer lab tests on D-8 products, run in the opposite direction because you can’t possibly know what’s in that product.
+With each product you buy from us, you get a Certificate of Analysis that proves the product has been screened for quality, and you know what goes into your body.

 Therefore, it’s best to avoid buying from businesses that are not in the industry of hemp cannabinoids and businesses that don’t offer proof of quality screening.